Keeping Your Fundraising Safe

 - General public collections are counted in the presence of the collectors and a numbered receipt given to them;

 - And cash collected is banked as soon as possible without deduction of expenses.

 If your donation is intended for a particular child’s campaign please make sure your payment includes a clear reference to the child’s full name.
 This way we can recognise which campaign it is intended for and ensure it goes to the right place.
 Once we have received a payment we will inform parents by email.

 Account Number: 82182475

 Sort Code: 40-44-37

-Should be payable to the “Just4Children” with the child’s full name written on the back and sent by special delivery to:
+Should be payable to the “Just4Children” with the child’s full name written on the back and banked at your nearest HSBC or, if not possible, sent by special delivery to:

 If you have no further use for the fundraising tins please send them back to us.
 Thank you and all the best with your fundraising!